Hyperboloidal similarity coordinates and a globally stable blowup profile for supercritical wave maps: Introduction

 \section{Introduction}

 Wave maps $U: \R^{1,3}\to\S^3$ from $(1+3)$-dimensional Minkowski space into the three-sphere are defined as critical points of the action functional

-where $\eta$ is the Minkowski metric, $g$ is the standard round metric on $\S^3$, and Einstein's summation convention is in force.
+where $g$ is the standard round metric on $\S^3$ and Einstein's summation convention is in force.
 By choosing spherical coordinates $(t,r,\theta,\varphi)$ on Minkowski space and hyperspherical coordinates on the three-sphere, one may restrict oneself to so-called co-rotational maps which take the form $U(t,r,\theta,\varphi)=(\psi(t,r),\theta,\varphi)$.
 Under this symmetry reduction, the Euler-Lagrange equations associated to the action \eqref{eq:wmaction} reduce to the single scalar wave equation

 for the angle $\psi$.
 Note that the singularity at the center $r=0$ enforces the boundary condition $\psi(t,0)=\frac{m}{2}\pi$ for $m\in \Z$.
 To begin with, we restrict ourselves to $m=0$.
 By testing Eq.~\eqref{eq:main} with $\partial_t \psi(t,r)$, we obtain the conserved energy